Best drivers 2020

 What is the best golf driver of 2020?
 The best driver on the market is one of the biggest questions in golf each year, with every manufacturer making bold claims about their new drivers and the latest technologies they have used to help you hit it further and straighter.

 But with many of the best new drivers costing over £400, you want to be sure you're getting the best driver for your money.
 That's where we come in.

 We've reviewed 20 of the best golf drivers available, and tested them head-to-head to show you how they compare.
 What is the longest driver of 2020?
 What is the straightest driver of 2020?
 What is the most forgiving driver of 2020?
 What is the best driver for a high handicapper?
 What is the overall best driver of 2020?
 Those are the questions we wanted to answer.

-For the first time, we've measured the drop-off you get with each driver when you don't strike it as well as you'd like, in order to work out which driver is the most forgiving in terms of distance across varied strikes.
+We even, for the first time, measured the drop-off you get with each driver when you don't strike it as well as you'd like, in order to work out the most forgiving driver in terms of distance across varied strikes.
 How much distance do you lose with a poor strike?
-How much spin goes up or down when you mishit?
-We answer all these questions – and more – in our biggest ever golf drivers test.
+How much does the spin increase or decrease when you mishit it?
+We've answered all these questions – and more – in our biggest ever golf drivers test.

 – We tested drivers in two different specifications, one aimed at TG test pro Neil Wain's higher swing speed, and one aimed at TG Equipment Editor Simon Daddow's more average swing speed.